Klipper3d/klipper/docs/Config_Reference.md

 calibrate_start_x: 20
 #   Defines the minimum X coordinate of the calibration
 #   This should be the X coordinate that positions the nozzle at the starting
 #   calibration position.
-This parameter must be provided.
 calibrate_end_x: 200
 #   Defines the maximum X coordinate of the calibration
 #   This should be the X coordinate that positions the nozzle at the ending
 #   calibration position.
-This parameter must be provided.
 calibrate_y: 112.5
 #   Defines the Y coordinate of the calibration
 #   This should be the Y coordinate that positions the nozzle during the
 #   calibration process.
-This parameter must be provided and is recommended to
+This parameter is recommended to
 #   be near the center of the bed

 # For Y-axis twist compensation, specify the following parameters: